CySec-project/cai-smart-contract/README.md

 ## Accident Contract
 The accident contract is accessed by the **drivers** involved in car accidents to report the details of the crash.
-This allows the contract to automatically notify the insurers, providing all the informations needed to start refund procedures making byzantine behavior impossible for the drivers The main functionalities of this contract are:
+This allows the contract to automatically notify the insurers, providing all the informations needed to start refund procedures.
+The contract ensures that a byzantine behavior for the drivers is unlikely because of the sensors embedded on cars.
+The main functionalities of this contract are:
 1. Report **car accidents**
 2. Notify the insurers of the **car accidents**